Scenario

 - Only store sent items with signatures applied

-- Store the original messages AND a copy of those messages with signatures applied
+OR - Store the original messages AND a copy of those messages with signatures applied

 No information about the sender is passed along with the sent message when using the Send As option; this means that Exclaimer cannot identify who's Sent Items folder the message has been saved to, so the message cannot be updated using Sent Items Update.